apollographql/router/NEXT_CHANGELOG.md

 - Apollo Sandbox: http://127.0.0.1:4000/ (unchanged)
 - Prometheus metrics: http://127.0.0.1:9090/metrics (used to be http://127.0.0.1:4000/plugins/apollo.telemetry/prometheus)

-As the another section (below) in the CHANGELOG notes, we have *removed* the health check and instead recommend users to configure their health checks (in, e.g, Kubernetes, Docker, etc.) to use a simple GraphQL query: `/?query={__typename}`.
+As another section (below) in the CHANGELOG notes, we have *removed* the health check and instead recommend users to configure their health checks (in, e.g, Kubernetes, Docker, etc.) to use a simple GraphQL query: `/?query={__typename}`.
 This has the added benefit of actually testing GraphQL!

 While you could previously only customize the _path_ for these endpoints, you can now customize the full IP address, PORT and PATH.